brentonk/psci220/syllabus.md

 # Grading

-Your grade in PSCI 220 consists of the following components:
+Your grade in PSCI 220 will be based on:

-* **Short Papers (30%).** You will write three short papers (4--6 pages each).[^page-lengths] You will select the topic of each paper from a set of prompts that will be handed out a week before the paper is due.
+* **Short Papers (33%).** You will write three short papers (4--6 pages each).[^page-lengths] You will select the topic of each paper from a set of prompts that will be handed out a week before the paper is due.
 The due dates are listed in the schedule of readings.

-* **Midterm Exam (30%).** An in-class midterm consisting of short essay questions will be held on February 24.  *If you cannot be present in class on February 24, please let me know as soon as possible so that we can make alternative arrangements.*
+* **Midterm Exam (33%).** An in-class midterm consisting of short essay questions will be held on February 24.  *If you cannot be present in class on February 24, please let me know as soon as possible so that we can make alternative arrangements.*

-* **Final Exam (40%).** The final exam will be held at the time designated by the university, April 27 at 9:00 a.m.
+* **Final Exam (33%).** The final exam will be held at the time designated by the university, April 27 at 9:00 a.m.

+* The last percentage point is free.

 Both exams will be open-book and open-notes, but electronic devices will not be allowed.
 Accordingly, you may want to buy hard copies of the required books instead of e-books.